leveretweb/dgms_cv/readme.md

 tmp/
 ````

-5. Set up to use haml
+5. Set nanoc up to use haml
 -------------------------

 Adding nanoc into the gemfile is probably not strictly necessary, but gives me a warm, fuzzy feeling